PennLINC/keller-networks/README.md

 ### 4.2	Stats+Plotting

-Next, use the Rmarkdown SA_rank_by_PFN_spins.Rmd to do the statsistics and make plots of the relationship between S-A axis rank and prediction accuracy by PFN.
+Next, use the Rmarkdown SA_rank_by_PFN_spins.Rmd to do the statistics and make plots of the relationship between S-A axis rank and prediction accuracy by PFN.

 ## Step 5: Sum Of Weights (Supplementary Figure 2)